 The Samsung HW-Q60T has two openings for the input ports and power cable.
 You can also wall-mount it using the universal holes hidden on its underside.

 The port is located on the back of the subwoofer.
 The power cable connects towards the bottom of the subwoofer so you can easily hide it.

 The Samsung HW-Q60T has a similarly great build quality to the HW-Q60R.
 The bar itself is made with good quality plastic and metal that feels robust and solid.
 The sub feels well-built too, although its fabric cover can become dusty or rip easily.

 The Samsung HW-Q60T has a decent stereo frequency response.
 Although it struggles to produce low thump and rumble, it still has a punchy bass.
 The treble is slightly dark, but it should still perform well enough for most listeners as the rest of the response is fairly balanced.
 If you want a soundbar with a more neutral out-of-the-box sound, check out the Samsung HW-Q70T.

 The Samsung HW-Q60T's stereo soundstage is decent.
 It sounds about as wide as the size of the bar but the bar itself doesn't do anything to make it appear wider.
 It sounds focused, though, and objects seem to be coming from a more accurate pinpoint location rather than from a general area.

-The Samsung HW-Q60T has good stereo dynamics and can get pretty loud, making it suitable for large rooms or house parties.
-However, at max volume, there's slight pumping and compression artifacts but it may not be noticeable to all listeners.
+The Samsung HW-Q60T has good stereo dynamics and can get loud enough for large rooms or house parties.
+However, at max volume, there are slight pumping and compression artifacts.

 The Samsung HW-Q60T has a decent THD performance.
 At a normal listening volume, the THD falls within good limits and reproduces clean and pure sound.
 However, at max volume, there's distortion present, especially in the bass range.